 Majacraft is committed to the preservation of forests and trees in New Zealand.
-All of our Rimu is sustainably managed and where appropriate, has been harvested using helicopters.
+All of our Rimu is sustainably managed and where appropriate, has been harvested using helicopters to minimise the impact to the surrounding forest.
 Strict controls and management plans are followed to ensure the future supply of Rimu for our products.
 No two trees are the same so you can be sure that every Majacraft spinning wheel constructed in Rimu is truly unique.